umar-hayat-uh/drug-interaction-prototype/README.md

 - Model improvements: hyperparameter tuning, calibration, multi-label handling.
 - Validation: cross-validation, external test sets, precision/recall by severity.
 - Explainability: SHAP to show which features drove predictions.

-## Source & provenance
-Original project roadmap was provided by the user and a cleaned DrugBank CSV (see included/excluded fields).